 Catch a Maiko Performance over Dinner

-Over a meal prepared in a traditional Japanese cooking style, you’ll be treated to a two-hour performance by a maiko.
-It’s also your chance to chat with them, and take a photo to immortalise this meeting with a real life geisha-in-training!
+Over a traditional Japanese meal, you’ll be treated to a two-hour performance by a maiko.
+It’s also your chance to chat with them, and take a photo to immortalize the meeting.

 Join a Japanese Tea Ceremony with a Tea Master